mgedmin/project-summary/README.rst

 Alternative setup (Jenkins)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- assumes you already have Jenkins jobs for all the projects
 - set up a Jenkins job to build this hourly
   (make && bin/summary --html -o index.html)
 - create /var/www/projects.gedmin.as/